 The thunderstorms and epic sky-scapes inspired Nicolle during her visit.
 She suggested that showing the thunderstorm to emotionally convey the dark themes of the historic site.
 The park staff agreed.
 When the park map is folded, the photograph-like sky and landscape illustration is the only thing that shows.
 Only when a visitor opens the map, can they see the full underground components.

-Finally, I delivered the final artwork to the cartographers and designers at the National Park’s Harper’s Ferry.
-Then, they incorporated the artwork into their larger design to explain the history of nuclear warfare.
+Finally, I delivered the final artwork to the cartographers and designers at the National Park’s Harper’s Ferry office.
+They incorporated the artwork into their larger design to explain the history of nuclear warfare.
 The designers combined the art I created with historical photos, explanatory text, and maps.
 Today, the brochures are available for visitors to the Minuteman Missile Historic Site.